 Special thanks to Ye-Geun for her pictures

+The first dance performed at the Taste of Japan was Botanzishi or Celebration inspires us to imagine two cubs playing in a valley surrounded by majestic mountains.
+The valley is covered with beautiful flowers and butterflies.
+The scenery is simply breathtaking.
+Time passes by and the cubs become husband and wife and live happily ever after.
+Botanzishi is usually performed at weddings or after couples build a home.
+Tozan Yume Yugiku, performed Celebration.
 The second dance performed at the Taste of Japan was Yosakura Oshichi, Cherry Blosson.
 This dance is based on a true story.
 It narrates the story of a girl named Oshichi whose house burned on a fire and her family had to stay at a temple where Oshichi falls in love with a young monk.
 Because of class differences, this love is prohibited.
 Oshichi becomes insane with love and burns her house again hoping to return to the temple.
 She is severely punished.
 Oshichi ends her days dreaming about the monk at parks covered with cherry blossoms.
 Yosakura Oshichi was performed by Miss Tomomi Nakashima performed

 Taste of Japan Scenes: Tea Ceremony and Kimono Demonstration